-Raided by the Vikings and Scots and now haunted by the ghost of St. Cuthbert, it’s one of the most unique tidal islands in the country.
-Surrounded by the ever-changing North Sea, the island can only be accessed via a causeway twice a day.
+Surrounded by the ever-changing North Sea, there are so many interesting things to do on Holy Island.
+Raided by the Vikings and Scots and now haunted by the ghost of St. Cuthbert, it’s one of the most unique tidal islands in the country that can only be accessed by visitors twice a day.

-We’ve really enjoyed our visit to this tranquil oasis in Northumberland and put together a quick list of top things to do on Lindisfarne.
+We’ve really enjoyed our visit to this tranquil oasis in Northumberland and put together a quick list of top things to do on Holy Island.
 Enjoy.

 Walk Across the Pilgrim’s Causeway